 Our home galaxy contains a hundred billion stars.
-On average each star hosts at least one planet.
-Nearly 4000 of these exoplanets have now been discovered.
+We now know that on average each star hosts at least one planet.
+More than 4000 of these exoplanets have now been discovered.

-This website is the story of a little telescope in a suburban backyard that's played a small part in this quest.
+This website is the story of a little telescope in a suburban backyard that's played a small part in the search for exoplanets.

 Why look for planets around distant stars?
 After all, we have little chance of ever seeing these planets directly, much less visiting.